-21-Card Rummy is an exciting variation of traditional rummy games.
-Played with an extra deck of cards, 21-Cards Rummy incorporates a unique blend of interesting game rules and challenging gameplay.
-Holding 21 physical cards in your hand could get a bit difficult, but JungleeRummy.com offers you an amazing online version of the game that you can play with great ease and have fun!
+21-Card Rummy is an exciting variation of traditional Rummy games.
+Played with an extra deck of cards, 21 Cards Rummy incorporates a unique blend of interesting game rules and challenging gameplay.

-21-Cards Rummy is played between 2 to 6 players with 3 standard decks of 53 cards each, which include one printed Joker per deck.
-Just like in other rummy versions, players play for points that have a pre-decided value (in rupees or play points).
-Before the game starts, each player has to place the minimum amount required on the table and a random toss is made to decide which player will make the first move.
+21-Cards Rummy is played by 2 to 6 players with 3 standard decks of 53 cards each, including one printed Joker per deck.
+Just like in other Rummy versions, players play for points that have a pre-decided value (in rupees or play points).
+Before the game starts, each player has to place the pre-decided amount on the table as a stake.
+Then a random toss is made to decide which player will make the first move.
 Take a look at the game rules below to understand the game well:

-Gameplay: 21 cards are dealt to each player and a wild Joker is selected randomly from the deck of cards.
-The first card from the deck is placed face up on the table to form the open deck and the rest of the cards are placed face down to form a closed deck.
-Players need to arrange their cards in valid sequences and/or sets by picking a card from the closed or open deck and then discarding one of their cards to the open deck on each turn.
-The 21-Card Rummy game rules for Jokers and Value Cards are described below:
+Gameplay: 21 cards are dealt to each player and a wild Joker is selected randomly from the deck of the remaining cards.
+The first card from the remaining deck is placed face up on the table to form the open deck and the rest of the cards are placed face down to form the closed deck.
+Players need to arrange their cards in valid sequences, or sequences and sets by picking a card from the closed or open deck and then discarding one of their cards to the open deck on each turn.
+The 21-Card Rummy game rules about Jokers and Value Cards are described below: